Hayley Williams: Business ventures

 In March 2013, Williams announced she was partnering with MAC Cosmetics for the release of a new makeup collection on April 9, 2013.
 The four-piece collection included a bright orange lipstick, an orange nail polish, a shimmery coral eye shadow and a beauty powder.
-Hayley appeared on the April 2013 cover of Nylon magazine to promote Paramore's self-titled album.
+Williams appeared on the April 2013 cover of Nylon magazine to promote Paramore's self-titled album.
 In October, she partnered with the Hard Rock Café's PINKTOBER charity campaign to raise awareness and funding for breast cancer and its research.

 In 2015, she launched the online beauty and music series Kiss-Off on Popular TV.

 In November 2020, Williams released a candle in collaboration with home fragrance brand Apothekeco.

 In March 2021, Williams announced her collaboration with Tea Huntress, a tea manufacturer in Nashville.
 Two new blends were available as part of the collaboration, called Bloom and Alibi.
 A portion of each sale was donated to Thistle Farms, an organisation that helps women survivors of trafficking, abuse, and addiction.

+In September 2026, Williams made a guest appearance as herself on episode 2 of the Netflix series 'DANG!'.
+The Paramore song "Ain't it Fun" also plays in the episode.